-Various chapters of the thesis are available on the papers page, and the thesis as a whole is here.
+Various chapters of the thesis in published form are available on the papers page, and the thesis as a whole is here.

-I have a number of side-projects on the go including work on measuring knowledge, authorship of collaborative work in science, the speech act of advising, the relation between skilled action and thought, and why thinking about ‘skill’ might not be very useful.
+I have a number of side-projects on the go including work on measuring knowledge, authorship of collaborative work in science, the speech act of advising, and skill.